elyacoub9/subnet-info/README.md

  no of addresses              |              510

 ```
-## licence

-This project is licensed under the [GPL-3.0](https://github.com/a8m5d/subnet-info/blob/main/LICENSE) license  License

-Feel free to use and modify the script to suit your specific needs.

-## Acknowledgments

-- Inspired by the need for a quick and easy way to calculate IP-related values.

-I am open to any feedback or suggestions for improvement.
+I am open to any feedback or suggestions you might have.